torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 3. `$ yubico-piv-tool -a import-certificate -s 9c -k`
     This will prompt you to paste/enter the certificate contents so that it can be safely imported in the slot.

 Great!
-Now, the ED25519 key is properly set up and the certificate has been imported in slot 9c.
-Now, we need to add this key information to our TUF repository.
+Now that the ED25519 key is properly set up and the certificate has been imported in slot 9c, we need to add this key information to our TUF repository.
 TUF defines a specific way of storing key information, and luckily for us, uptane-sign provides the functionality to do that automatically.